LeChatP/RootAsRole/book/src/README.md

 - Apply PoLAP in day-to-day operations.
 - Delegate tasks, not unrestricted identities.
-- Use capabilities when enough; avoid full root when not needed.
+- Never give full root rights when not needed.
 - Keep policy explicit and auditable.

 ## Core components